-The global plant-based meat market size by revenue is likely to cross $12 billion by 2025, growing at a CAGR of more than 18% during the forecast period.
+The global plant-based meat market size by revenue is likely to cross USD 12 billion by 2025, growing at a CAGR of more than 18% during the forecast period.
 The industry landscape is currently witnessing increasingly frequent product launches, representing a growing investment in R&D that continues to stimulate the development of highly sophisticated products.
-Taste, texture, and mouthfeel of products will continue to improve with further ingredient and processing advancements.
+The taste, texture, and mouthfeel of products will continue to improve with further ingredient and processing advancements.
 Globally, consumers are becoming aware and are increasingly looking for healthy, ethical, and cost-effective products with a low environmental impact, which is driving the demand for plant-based alternatives.

 With the growing global population and a major shift in food production and consumption, there has been a demand for rich protein-based food.
 As people around the world are becoming affluent with veganism, flexitarians, and the impact of meat on the environment, the industry is expected to grow significantly.
 However, despite the rapid success of this type of food, the sector requires overcoming several challenges to become reliable sources of food and proteins.